-Neither NXP nor OnSemi do TO92 JFETs any more and the only TO-92 low-noise audio JFET that Fairchild still supply in a TO-92 package is the PF5102 (Fairchild also do the J112 and J113, although these parts are not marketed as low-noise items).
+Neither NXP nor OnSemi do TO92 JFETs any more and the only TO-92 low-noise audio JFET that Fairchild still supply in a TO-92 package is the PF5102 (update – the PF5102 is discontinued as well).
+The remaining Fairchild TO-92 N-channel line up comprises the J111, J112 and J113, although these parts are not marketed as low-noise items.
 The question is, can we substitute the 2N5457 without adjusting other component values?
 The answer varies from maybe through probably to absolutely, depending on the requirements of the circuit.

 Regarding absolute maximum ratings and thermal characteristics, the 2N5457 is fairly modestly specified so the PF5102, J112 and J113 are as-good-as or better in all areas.

 The two most important basic electrical characteristics for substituting and matching JFETs are Vgs(off) and Idss.

 From the Stompville matching archive, typical samples of 2N5457 have an Idss between 2.5 and 4.0 mA with the peak between 3.0 and 3.5 mA.
 Corresponding Vgs(off) range is -1.6 to -2.0 V.

 Stompville samples of 2N5457 with Idss between 4 and 5 mA have a cutoff voltage a little under -2.0 V. Whereas

 Stompville samples of PF5102 with Idss between 4 and 5 mA have a cutoff voltage of about -0.85 V.